 Mitchell is a medium-sized city located in the state of South Dakota.
 With a population of 15,679 people and four constituent neighborhoods, Mitchell is the sixth largest community in South Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mitchell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mitchell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mitchell are a mix of both white- and blue-collar jobs.
 Overall, Mitchell is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Mitchell who work in office and administrative support (11.47%), sales jobs (8.11%), and management occupations (7.89%).

-The overall education level of Mitchell is somewhat higher than in the average US city of 21.84%: 27.43% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Mitchell is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.43% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Mitchell in 2018 was $30,367, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $121,468 for a family of four.
 However, Mitchell contains both very wealthy and poor people as well.